osrf-migration/srcsim-wiki/qual_task1.md

 Always save the original log and submit the filtered log (`qual_1.log.gz`).

-# Check your score
+# Check your answers

-It's possible to execute a script that tells you the score that you obtained after running a task.
-We encourage teams to check the score before submission to make sure that your log file is correct and your score looks reasonable.
+A script to test answers is being made available to the teams.
+We encourage teams to check their answers before submission to make sure that your log file is correct and your answers looks reasonable.

 Create a directory for storing the scoring scripts: